IacopoC/Products-limit-for-WooCommerce/README.md

 # Features:
 * Set a max. or min. quantity limits of products before checkout.
 * Add custom button "Continue Shopping" in the warning banner in cart and checkout page.
+* Dashboard widget with plugin status and settings link